-Furthermore, as of November 12, 2015, the US Court of Appeals upheld "The Home Care Final Rule", issued on October 1, 2013, which had an effective date of January 1, 2015.
-The Department of Labor issued the Home Care Final Rule to extend overtime protections to home care workers and workers who provide companionship services.
+Home Care Final Rule: The Department of Labor extended overtime protections to home care workers and workers who provide companionship services.
 Employers within this industry are now subject to recordkeeping provisions.

 If you learn that a contractor subject to this law is not paying at least the current living wage, you should report it to the contracting officer.
 If you believe that your employer is subject to this law and is not paying at least the current living wage, you may file a complaint with the DOES Office of Wage - Hour, located at 4058 Minnesota Avenue, N.E.
 Suite 3600, Washington, D.C.
-20019, call (202) 671-1880, or file your claim on-line: www.does.de.gov.
+20019, call (202) 671-1880, or file your claim on-line: www.does.dc.gov.
 Go to "File a Claim" tab.